Coton De Tuléar

 Unique facts and fascinating details

-• The name 'Coton' refers to the cotton-like texture of their hair, while 'Tuléar' is the city in Madagascar where they were first discovered.
+- The name 'Coton' refers to the cotton-like texture of the coat, while 'Tuléar' refers to the city in Madagascar where the breed originated.

-• They are known for their unique habit of jumping and walking on their hind legs to get attention.
+- They are known for their unique habit of jumping and walking on their hind legs to please their owners.

-• Despite their small size, they are surprisingly sturdy and were historically used as ratters on ships.
+- Despite their delicate appearance, they are robust, hardy dogs that were historically used as ratters on ships.

 Frequently Asked Questions